G-BJNWSNVHW4 G-BJNWSNVHW4

 Why Collaboration Works So Well for Psychology Entrepreneurs

-Running a business, though, is a different game.
+Running a business is a different game.
 You need marketing you believe in, technology that actually works, language that connects with your audience and strategic partners who see blind spots you don’t.

 Collaboration fills those gaps without compromising your vision.
 But let’s not romanticise it, partnerships can also be messy, boundaries blur.
 Roles get confused.
 Without structure and alignment, a collaboration can quickly go sideways.